 There’s nothing new under the sun — least of all, the idea of solar energy.

 During the 1860s and 1870s, when “peak coal” fears swept across Europe, many people thought that civilization itself could be extinguished.
 Scientists and engineers insisted that solar energy could extend the industrial revolution indefinitely after coal ran out.
-(Similar ideas about sustainability are found throughout the history of the industrial revolution.)

 French professor Augustine Mouchot predicted in 1873: